zenorocha/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/message-boards/user-guide/moderating-message-boards.md

 ## Locking Threads

 Site administrators can halt activity on a thread by selecting _Lock_ from the thread's Actions menu.
-Once a thread is locked, no one can reply to the thread.
+Once a thread is locked, additional responses are disallowed.

 To lock a thread: